Audio Recording and Production

 There are 4 main avenues to develop a career as a Recording Engineer.

-a) Major Recording Studios – Although more difficult to break into, most major studios give free studio time for every hour of intern time.
+a) Recording Studios – Although more difficult to break into, professional recording studios give free studio time for every hour of intern time.
 Also there is nothing like being around an atmosphere full of major musicians and productions.
 You can’t help but absorb some high level information and techniques.
 If you are destined to be one of the top engineers in the world, then this might be your route.

 Doing freelance Producing can be most satisfying — both emotionally and financially.
 And, of course, there is always that big carrot in the sky if you were to get a hit.
 Producers get royalties whereas Engineers normally don’t.